-Part Five of Structured Learning's nine-volume Technology Curriculum Visit the companion website at http://askatechteacher.com for more resources and online assistance with this textbook.
+Part Five of Structured Learning's nine-volume Technology Curriculum Visit the companion website at Ask a Tech teacher for more resources and online assistance with this textbook.

 ALL MATERIAL IN THIS BOOK IS PROTECTED BY THE INTELLECTUAL PROPERTY LAWS OF THE USA.